Put Harry Styles And Lizzo's Juice Duet In The Hall Of Fame

-Super Bowl weekend is upon us once again, and it’s already gearing up to be an exciting event.
+Super Bowl weekend is about to begin in the US, and it’s already gearing up to be an exciting event.
 Aside from the actual game itself (which marks the first Super Bowl appearance of the NFL’s first female and openly LGBTQ+ coach), superstars Jennifer Lopez and Shakira are also set to take the stage in what promises to be a stellar halftime show.

 But J.Lo and Shakira’s duet has huge shoes to fill, and it’s not just because of the star power of the halftime performers that came before them.